Picton, New South Wales: Landmarks

 Picton is home to many historic buildings, including two types of bridges not found easily anymore elsewhere in the state - Victoria Bridge a timber trestle bridge that crosses Stonequarry Creek, opened in 1897, and the 'Picton Railway Viaduct' a stone viaduct opened in 1863 to also cross Stonequarry Creek.

 The viaduct is still in use by the railways.
 Ghost tours are conducted in some of the historic buildings and inside the disused railway tunnel on Redbank Range, where residents and visitors claim to have experienced paranormal activity.
 The abandoned tunnel was used to store mustard gas spray tanks during World War II.

 The George IV Inn, reputedly constructed in 1839, is considered to be one of the oldest hotel buildings in Australia.
 The cellar contains remnants of convict shackles as prisoners being transported from Sydney to Berrima prison would often be held in Picton overnight.
 The barn behind the hotel may date back to 1810 and is possibly the oldest building in Picton - it is used for functions such as birthday and engagement parties.
 The hotel is also the location of Scharer's Little Brewery, one of the first microbreweries in Australia and winner of numerous awards for its Burragorang Bock and Scharer's Lager beers.

 Nangarin Estate

 Nangarin Vineyard Estate or simply Nangarin Estate is a modern village to the west and part of Picton.
 The estate is one of New South Wales' first residential vineyard projects.
 The village community manages and maintains the vineyards, residential construction and community facilities.
 The village is protected by legal covenants to ensure the community manages the village.

 Population

-According to the 2016 census of Population, there were 4,816 people in Picton.
+According to the 2021 census, there were 5,282 people in Picton.